-Inhalation:

-Short-term (acute) overexposure to fumes and gases from brazing and soldering may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
-May aggravate pre-existing respiratory problems (e.g. asthma, emphysema).
+Inhalation: Short-term (acute) overexposure to fumes and gases from brazing and soldering may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
+May aggravate pre- existing respiratory problems (e.g. asthma, emphysema).
 Long-term (chronic) overexposure to fumes and gases from brazing and soldering can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.
 Products which contain lead or cadmium have additional specific health hazards - refer to Sections 2, 8 and 11 of this SDS.

-Information on toxicological effects

-Acute toxicity (list all possible routes of exposure)

-Oral

-Copper and/or copper alloys and compounds

-LD 50 (Rat): 481 mg/kg

-Dermal

-Inhalation

-Repeated dose toxicity

-Skin Corrosion/Irritation

-Serious Eye Damage/Eye Irritation

-Respiratory or Skin Sensitization

-Carcinogenicity

-Product: Arc rays: Skin cancer has been reported.

-IARC Monographs on the Evaluation of Carcinogenic Risks to Humans:

-No carcinogenic components identified
+Depending on specific product composition, some products may produce hazardous concentrations of airborne oxides of cadmium, lead, zinc or fluoride compounds.
+Use adequate ventilation and respiratory protection during use.
+Avoid breathing fumes.
+Avoid ingestion - wear gloves and other appropriate personal protection - wash hands thoroughly following use or handling.
+Inhalation of fumes may cause upper respiratory tract irritation and systemic poisoning with early symptoms including headache, coughing, and a metallic taste as well as metal fume fever.
+Chronic cadmium exposure causes lung and kidney damage.
+Chronic exposure to lead causes damage to lungs, liver, kidney, nervous system as well as blood and musculoskeletal disorders.
+Exposures to high levels of cadmium or lead dust or fume may be immediately dangerous to life or health and can cause delayed pneumonitis with fever and chest pain, and pulmonary edema resulting in death.
+Information on toxicological effect Acute toxicity (list all possible Oral Product: Not classified Specified substance(s): Copper and/or copper alloys and compounds (as Cu) LD 50 (Rat): 481 mg/kg Dermal Product: Not classified Inhalation Product: Not classified Repeated dose toxicity Product: Not classified Skin Corrosion/Irritation Product: Not classified Serious Eye Damage/Eye Irritation Product: Not classified Respiratory or Skin Sensitization Product: Not classified Carcinogenicity Product: Arc rays: Skin cancer has been reported.
+IARC Monographs on the E No carcinogenic components valuation of Carcinogenic Risks to Humans:

 US.
-National Toxicology Program (NTP) Report on Carcinogens:

-No carcinogenic components identified
+National Toxicology Program (NTP) Report on Carcinogens: No carcinogenic components identified

 US.
-OSHA Specifically Regulated Substances (29 CFR 1910.1001-1050):

-No carcinogenic components identified
+OSHA Specifically Regulated Substances (29 CFR 1910.1001-1050): No carcinogenic components identified

 Germ Cell Mutagenicity

-In vitro
+Product: Not classified

-In vivo
+In vivo Product: Not classified

-Reproductive toxicity
+Reproductive toxicity Product: Not classified

-Specific Target Organ Toxicity - Single Exposure
+Specific Target Organ Toxicity Product: - Single Exposure Not classified

-Specific Target Organ Toxicity - Repeated Exposure
+Specific Target Organ Toxicity Product: - Repeated Exposure Not classified

-Aspiration Hazard
+Aspiration Hazard Product: Not classified